A reading from the gospel according to Mark 12:28B-34

 To love others as we love ourselves means to treat them as we treat ourselves, to take care of them as we take care of ourselves and to work for their growth even we work for our own.

 Loving God and neighbor is much easier said than done.
-Therefore it must be put into practice for its value to be more appreciated.
+Therefore, it must be put into practice for its value to be more appreciated.
 In the last verse of the gospel above, Jesus tells the scribe that he is not far from the Kingdom of God.
-Why did He said that instead of telling the scribe that he is in the Kingdom?
+Why did He say that instead of telling the scribe that he is in the Kingdom?
 It could be because the scribe has mentally grasped the meaning of love but he has yet to put it into practice.

 Be that as it may, we appreciate the fact that the scribe, an expert of the Law, asked an important question although his motive may just be to test Jesus.
 By asking, Jesus was able to give an answer that benefits all generations who have the same question.
-We pray that anyone who reads this passage will not only understand the meaning of love but will also put it into action.

 Go here to read related reflection on Love of God and neighbor.